 Together as a field, we’ve defeated several threats to eliminate federal agencies supporting museums, but we must keep making our case to Congress.
 Legislators do not know how their decisions affect museums if they don’t hear directly from you—the museums and people they represent.
 The resources and insights you’ll gain as a participant will help sustain your museum’s future and the future of the field.

-Although ASTC and our partners are working hard to speak on behalf of the community, YOU are the best advocate for science centers and museums.
-Here’s why you should join us in Washington, D.C.:
+Although ASTC and our partners work hard to speak on behalf of the community, YOU are the best advocate for science centers and museums.
+Here’s why you should join us in Washington, D.C. at a future Museums Advocacy Day:

 - As a constituent, you elect your Members of Congress—and they are most responsive to the needs of their voters.